 Can true democracy really be practiced in a business?
 Would one employee – one vote make it possible not only to run a company but also make sure it’s profitable?
 Definitely, if you are a small jointly owned company.
 But how about a huge multinational with say, 250,000 employees?

 Imagine if all employees had to vote before a decision was made.
 Everybody would be looking after number one and the company would not only be ungovernable but lose money as well.

 Different stake holders having their say and aiming for fair and emphatic decisions based on dialogue is definitely not only possible, but already practised in a multitude of companies.

 Democracy – next fad in leadership theories?

 With all the current emphasis on empathy in leadership I can’t help wondering if democratic leadership will soon become fashionable?
-The timing is right because many employees feel they have been badly treated by management during the current economic crisis.
+The timing is right because many employees feel they have been badly treated by management during the economic crisis.